makersacademy/takeaway-challenge/README.md

-README: TEAKO (ti-ka) WARFIELD-GRAHAM
+README: TEAKO WARFIELD-GRAHAM

-STATUS OF TAKEAWAY APP:

 GOALS OF CLASSES CREATED
     1- Takeaway Class Goal: Allow customers to view menu

-    2- Menu Class Goal: Populate the menu utilized by other classes to view and select meal items and caluclate prices
+    2- Menu Class Goal: Populate the menu utilized by other classes to view, select, and calculate meals/prices

     3- Order Class Goal: Allow customer to select and add dishes to a new order